duncanbradley/thesis/intro.md

 There are a multitude of variables that can be manipulated to gain insight into visualisations.
 Criticisms are sometimes levelled at studies with particularly high or low levels of experimental control.
 However, researchers must strike an appropriate balance between ecological validity and precision (Abdul-Rahman et al., 2020).
 Choosing suitable tasks for participants requires a similar trade-off (Suh et al., 2022).

 Vision sciences offer a variety of paradigms for assessing various aspects of human performance in visualisation tasks.
 For example, experiments may evaluate accuracy (by comparing responses to a correct answer), precision (by quantifying variability in responses), or processing speed (by measuring reaction times, Elliott et al., 2020).
 However, chosen methods must be appropriate for a research question.
 Whereas methods from vision-sciences are typically concerned with performance in low-level perceptual tasks, other research focuses on decision-making (Padilla et al., 2018) or *message*-level interpretations (Pandey et al., 2015).
 The latter concerns broad assessments of data, such as whether a difference is large or small, rather than the ability to extract specific values.
+This is also referred to as *gist* (Reyna and Brainerd, 1991).

 ## Perceptual Precision in Data Visualisations